Raekwon1603/super_metroid-android/README.md

 screen shows automatically once you're in-game, with three tabs along the
 bottom:

 **Map** tab.
-The real in-game pause-menu map tiles, decoded straight from your ROM, not a hand-drawn placeholder.
+A live HP/missile/super missile/power bomb readout sits in a strip along the top at all times (see screenshot above) - tap a missile, super missile, or power bomb icon there to arm it, the same effect as pressing Select on the controller until you reach it; tap the already-armed one again to disarm it back to your plain beam.
+Below that strip are the real in-game pause-menu map tiles, decoded straight from your ROM, not a hand-drawn placeholder.
 Pinch, or use the +/- buttons, to zoom from a single room out to the full connected world map, and pan around with a drag.
 The nested-squares button jumps straight between the two ends